MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ## Meeting policy settings - Breakout rooms

 This is a per-user policy.
-Breakout rooms are used to split the main meeting into smaller, separate meeting rooms.
+Your meeting organizers can split split the main meeting into smaller, separate meeting rooms.
 This setting controls whether meeting organizers have the option to create breakout rooms in meetings they schedule or start, assign attendees to rooms, and remove attendees from rooms.
 This policy setting affects all meetings, including Meet Now meetings.

 Currently, you can only use PowerShell to configure this policy setting.
 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and assign it to users.